-As GNSS provides absolute measurement in the global Earth frame, incorporating GNSS information is a natural way to reduce accumulated drift.
-In terms of loosely-coupled manner, \cite{6289875}\cite{lynen2013robust} describe state estimation systems which fuse GNSS solution with visual and inertial data under the EKF framework. \cite{SheMulMic1405} proposes a UKF algorithm that fuses visual, inertial, LiDAR and GNSS solution to produce a smooth and consistent trajectory under different environments. \cite{mascaro2018gomsf}, \cite{8968519} and our previous work VINS-Fusion\cite{qin2019general} fuse the result from local VIO with GNSS solution under the optimization framework.
-All aforementioned works rely on the GNSS solution to perform estimation so system failure will occur once the GNSS solution is highly corrupted or unavailable under the situation where the number of tracked satellites is below than 4.
+As \ac{GNSS} provides absolute measurement in the global Earth frame, incorporating \ac{GNSS} information is a natural way to reduce accumulated drift.
+In terms of loosely-coupled manner, \cite{6289875}\cite{lynen2013robust} describe state estimation systems which fuse \ac{GNSS} solution with visual and inertial data under the EKF framework. \cite{SheMulMic1405} proposes a UKF algorithm that fuses visual, inertial, LiDAR and \ac{GNSS} solution to produce a smooth and consistent trajectory in different environments. \cite{mascaro2018gomsf}, \cite{8968519} and our previous work VINS-Fusion\cite{qin2019general} fuse the result from local VIO with \ac{GNSS} solution under the optimization framework.
+In \cite{li2021semi} the authors combine the result from \ac{PPP} with a stereo VIO to achieve low drift estimation.
+Both the GNSS code and phase measurements are used in their formulation and precise satellite products are utilized to improve the accuracy.
+All aforementioned works rely on the \ac{GNSS} solution to perform estimation so system failure will occur once the \ac{GNSS} solution is highly corrupted or unavailable in the situation where the number of tracked satellites is below than 4.